Helping a person with dementia to keep safe and well during coronavirus

 Having dementia can make this harder.
 The person may not understand what the guidance means or forget how to keep themselves and others safe.

 Explain the guidance clearly to the person in a calm and matter-of-fact way.
-Our practical suggestions on communicating may help.
+Our practical suggestions on communicating may help, and we have information on wearing face coverings for people with dementia.
 It might help to point out that this advice is from the NHS, GP or someone the person trusts.
 And that following the guidance will help to keep coronavirus rates low so fewer people become seriously ill.

 See our information on Shopping and visiting public places during coronavirus for information on supporting a person with dementia when out.

 You may need to repeat this information while you are out with the person to remind them why we need to follow the guidance.
-Even though social distancing is no longer a legal requirement, the following video gives some tips about helping a person with dementia keep their distance from others to stay safe.
+Even though social distancing is not a legal requirement currently, the following video gives some tips about helping a person with dementia keep their distance from others to stay safe.

 Helping the person feel confident about getting out